ihalseide/tmod-invincible/README.md

 # Invincible

-This is the C# source code for my tModLoader Terraria mod, Invincible
+This is the C# source code for my tModLoader Terraria mod, Invincible, which adds the (craftable) Invincibility Potion.

 ![Invincible icon](icon.png)